 This ever-expanding community was designed to culturally enrich and brighten up central Croydon.
 The project saw the gallery help secure permission from landowners and businesses for artists to utilise walls & public spaces.
 They then offered these spaces to artists who used them to share their work with the community.

-The project has gone from strength to strength and there are now over 60 spaces across the borough.
-The public have responded so well to the art, that many pieces, such as those by David Hollier, Lauren Baker and Otto Schade have become permanent.
-From September 2018 onwards, the universal new title for all permanent murals and artworks in the borough will be the ‘Croydon Collection’.
-Giving this growing assortment its own identity, will enable it to continue to grow and be protected for the future.
+The project went from strength to strength and there are now over 60 spaces across the borough.
+The public have responded so well to the art, that many pieces, such as those by David Hollier, Lauren Baker and Otto Schade have become permanent (and are now referred to as being part of the Croydon Collection).

 If you’re a business and would be interested in commissioning a graffiti artist to create art for your place of work, please email us on email@example.com and we’ll introduce you to the people who can make it happen.